chrisswanda/passage/README.md

 ### How can I rename my passwords?

-You can just drop into your $PASSAGE_DIR, and merely just rename the file.  `$mv test_file.age new_test_file.age` Your passwords are merely just files stored in a directory, so use any POSIX commands that you would use to manage any files normally.
+You can just drop into your $PASSAGE_DIR, and merely just rename the file.  `$mv test_file.age new_test_file.age` Your passwords are just files stored in a directory, so use any POSIX commands that you would use to manage any files normally.
 Do not forget to name your files with an *.age extention.

 ### How can I extend `passage`?